Learn About Our English Teaching Jobs Abroad!

 Canterbury also put me in touch with a community of expatriates involved in the same things as me.
 When living and working abroad, it becomes easy to miss home or feel isolated.
 Canterbury’s social events and generally friendly atmosphere provided opportunities to meet friends and share experiences.
 I had a lot of fun with Canterbury’s staff as well as my fellow teachers.

-Living in Madrid and teaching English changed my life and was one of the best decisions I’ve ever made.
+Living in Madrid and teaching English changed my life and was one of the best decisions I have ever made.
 I recommend it to anyone seeking the opportunity to experience something new and exciting.

 Marijike Mulder – Amsterdam, Holland